Who do I contact for general information, to get answers to my questions, or provide feedback about happenings in Lake Village Townes?

 Who should I contact if I have other questions about my landscaping?

-You should contact the Lake Village Townes at Woodlake Community Manager at the address listed above.
+You should contact the Lake Village Townes community manager at the address listed above.
 The on-site crew of the HOA landscaper will not be able to answer your questions.
-They will advise you to direct your concerns to the Community Manager.
+They will advise you to direct your concerns to the community manager.

-Where should I store my trash container on non-pickup days?
+Where should I store my trash and recycling containers on non-pickup days?

-As required by the Covenants, homeowners must keep their garbage containers either inside their garages or within screened spaces so that containers are not visible from the street.
-A container may thus be kept in the rear yard area, or in an area screened by plantings (for example, vines or shrubs) or other architecturally accepted elements.
+As required by the Restrictive Covenants, homeowners must keep their trash and recycling containers either inside their garage or within a screened space that prevents the containers from being visible from the street.
+Containers may thus be kept in the rear yard, in an area screened by plantings (for example, vines or shrubs), or behind an architecturally accepted screening element.

 For more details, see the Lake Village Townes Covenants and the Exterior Maintenance Policy, available for download by clicking on "Documents and Forms" under "Lake Village Menu."
-Documents are also downloadable from the Community Management website mentioned above.
-You may also examine the Woodlake Handbook but be aware that most of its policies apply primarily to detached single-family homes in the greater Woodlake Community.
+Documents can also be downloaded from the Community Management website mentioned above.
+You may also refer to the Woodlake Handbook, but be aware that most of its policies apply primarily to detached homes in the greater Woodlake community.

-How can I reach the relevant Lake Village officers?
+How can I get involved in Lake Village Townes?